Goodgame Empire is the most detailed strategy game on this website. Build your castle and defend it against attacks from real players.

 Did I mention that it's free?
 My character has reached Level 50 so far (a pretty high level), and I haven't paid a dime.
 See below.

-To open the game, click the link under the picture at left.
+To open the game, click the link under the picture of the game.
 This displays the game in a pop-up window.

 The company makes money if you choose to buy rubies.
 The rubies provide certain advantages in the game, so buy them if you want.
 But it is not required.